FCC, CE, UL, RoHS: Your Global Electronic Certification Guide

 Avoiding Costly Lab Failures: The Power of Pre-Compliance

 Failing certification tests is a nightmare scenario for any manufacturer.
 The financial hit includes retesting fees, redesign costs, and lost time-to-market, not to mention potential recalls if non-compliance is discovered post-launch.
-For instance, a company we worked with once failed FCC Certification due to an EMC oversight, costing them months and significant resources to fix.
+For instance, a company we worked with once failed FCC certification due to an EMC oversight, costing them months and significant resources to fix.
 Designing for pre-compliance mitigates these risks by:

 • Using compliant components from the outset.